Compare for Yourself

 6. How long has the company been in business?

 - Multipure has been in business since 1970.

 7. Does the System remove the natural, healthy trace minerals such as calcium, magnesium, and potassium?

 8. Does it use electricity or waste water?

 Yes.
 Multipure does not require storage of water and there is no delay time in treating the water.

 10. Do you want a system that can reduce a wide range of contaminants?

 *Depending upon which model is being used.
 The Aquaversa Below Sink with Capacity Monitor has a 1200-gallon rated capacity.
-The Aquadome and all other Aquaversa models have 750-gallon rated capacities.
+The Aquaversa models have 750-gallon rated capacities.
 The Aquaperform Below Sink with Capacity Monitor has a 960-gallon rated capacity, and all other Aquaperform models have a 600-gallon rated capacity.
-The Aquamini has a 250-gallon rated capacity.
+The Aqualuxe has a 500-gallon rated capacity and the Aquamini has a 250-gallon rated capacity.